2001 Dura Lube 400

 The 2001 Dura Lube 400 was the second stock car race of the 2001 NASCAR Winston Cup Series.
 It was held on February 25, 2001 but ended on February 26 due to a rain delay at North Carolina Speedway, in Richmond County, North Carolina and was the first race to take place after the death of seven-time Winston Cup champion Dale Earnhardt on the last lap of the Daytona 500, and he was commemorated in various ways throughout the race weekend.

-The race was delayed for more than 90 minutes before only competing for 52 laps when it was stopped due to rain falling on the race track.
+The race was delayed for more than 90 minutes before only completing 52 laps when it was stopped due to rain falling on the race track.
 The race restarted the next day under sunny conditions.
-The race was won by Steve Park in the No.1 Chevrolet for Dale Earnhardt, Inc.; this was DEI's first win after Earnhardt's death in the previous race.
-This was also Kevin Harvick's debut in the Cup Series, as he replaced Earnhardt in the #3 (renumbered 29) Chevrolet for Richard Childress Racing.
+The race was won by Steve Park in the No. 1 Chevrolet for Dale Earnhardt, Inc.; this was DEI's first win after Earnhardt's death in the previous race.
+This was also Kevin Harvick's debut in the Cup Series, as he replaced Earnhardt in the renumbered No. 29 Chevrolet for Richard Childress Racing.